morozyuk-d-p/morozyuk-d-p/README.md

-# About me

-Hello there 👋

-There is some info about me

 - 🧔 Name: Morozyuk Daniil
 - 🎓 Education: getting bachelor's degree at SRSPU NPI
 - 💼 Occupation: web-developer (frontend, fullstack)